Volume 38 - Continuously Updated- In press IJN 2025, 38 - Continuously Updated- In press : 0-0 | Back to browse issues page

 Send citation to:

-Mahmoudi lerd F, Navab E, Varvani Farahani A, Haghani S, Sobhani M, Shali M. The Relationship Between Nurses' Perception of Their Role Towards Family Caregivers and Factors Affecting Their Active Participation in Patient Care.
+Mahmoudi Lerd F, Navab E, Varvani Farahani A, Haghani S, Sobhani M, Shali M. The Factors Affecting Nurses’ Perception of Their Roles Towards Family Caregivers of Patients in Intensive Care Units and Their Active Participation in Patient Care.
 IJN 2025; 38 (S1 )

 URL: http://ijn.iums.ac.ir/article-1-3869-en.html

-2- Imam Khomeini Hospital, Tehran University of Medical Sciences, Tehran, Iran
+2- Department of Nursing, Imam Khomeini Hospital, Tehran University of Medical Sciences, Tehran, Iran.

-Introduction: Given the importance of the role of family caregivers in completing the treatment and care process, it is necessary to investigate the factors related to the participation of family caregivers of patients hospitalized in the intensive care unit.
-The present study aimed to determine the relationship between nurses' understanding of their role towards family caregivers and factors affecting their active participation in patient care.
+Background & Aims Given the importance of the role of family caregivers in completing the treatment and care process, it is necessary to investigate the factors related to the participation of family caregivers of patients hospitalized in intensive care units (ICUs).
+The present study aimed to identify the factors affecting nurses’ perceptions of their roles towards family caregivers of ICU patients and their active participation in patient care.

-Method: This cross-sectional study was conducted in hospitals affiliated with Tehran University of Medical Sciences between December 2023 and October 2024.
-The research samples were 150 nurses working in intensive care units.
-Data were collected using a demographic information questionnaire, a questionnaire to examine nurses' understanding of their role towards family caregivers, and a questionnaire on factors affecting caregiver participation.
-Data analysis was performed using SPSS version 16 statistical software.
+Materials & Methods This is a cross-sectional study conducted from December 2023 to October 2024 on 150 nurses working in the ICUs of hospitals affiliated with Tehran University of Medical Sciences.
+Data were collected using a demographic form, Hickey & Lewandowski’s questionnaire to examine nurses’ role with family caregivers, and the questionnaire on factors that influence family engagement (QFIFE).
+Data analysis was performed in SPSS v.16 software.

-Results: Most of the nurses participating in the study had a mean age of 34.6±7.88 and were female (77.3%).
-The mean score of nurses' understanding of their role was 40.79 ± 6.87 (moderate perception).
-Nurses' understanding was statistically significantly related to the level of family caregivers' participation in patient care (P=0.004).
-Among the demographic characteristics, active participation of family caregivers showed a statistically significant inverse correlation only with the nursing activities score (P=0.028).
+Results The nurses had a mean age of 34.6±7.88 and were mostly female (77.3%).
+The mean score of nurses’ perceptions of their role was 40.79 ± 6.87 (a moderate perception).
+Nurses’ perceptions were significantly different based on family caregivers’ level of participation in patient care (P=0.004).
+Also, the nurses’ perceptions had a significant positive correlation with age (P=0.004) and nursing work experience (P=0.015).
+The QFIFE score had a significant negative correlation with the nursing activities score (P=0.028).

 Type of Study: Research | Subject: nursing